-The Forecast Statement provides information regarding the contracted generation capacity and network transmission planning and operation.
+The Transmission System Security Planning Standards (TSSPS) set out the standards that are applied in transmission planning and operation.
 The specific function of transmission planning is to ensure the co-ordinated development of a reliable, efficient, and economical system for the transmission of electricity for the long-term benefit of transmission users.